Understanding Florida's Drug Trafficking Laws

 What is the difference between drug trafficking and drug selling in Florida?

 Just like drug trafficking, selling controlled substances is a serious crime in the state of Florida.
 However, while trafficking is typically characterized by the possession of large quantities of drugs, selling can involve smaller amounts and, in some cases, may be charged as a misdemeanor.
-However, a conviction still incurs severe punishment under the law.
+A conviction still incurs severe punishment under the law.
 Anyone accused of possession with intent to sell should be acutely aware of the penalties they might face.

 What are the potential conviction penalties for drug selling in Florida?